-And in every case, I was less describing my tastes than I was telling a larger story.
+In every case, I was describing my tastes within the context of a larger story.

 One reason I rarely write about my tastes in music is that on March 24, 2018, I pretty much said everything I need to say about them.
 Inspired by giant wall charts detailing the 2004 and 2007 Boston Red Sox seasons—superior examples of what I call “data art,” I created a graphic that displayed—in technicolor splendor—all 9,500+ tracks on my classic fly-wheel iPod by year, artist and genre.

 What I intended to be a quick overview of the chart’s highlighted became an epic, 4,300+ word journey through dozens of my favorite musical artists, more or less chronologically by genre.